belinghy/cpsc304-project-starter/README.md

 ElephantSQL (https://www.elephantsql.com/plans.html) provides Postgres as a service.
 The free tier allows 20 MB of data and 5 concurrent connections, which is more than enough for the purpose of the course project.
 Signing up is extremely easy and it even provides a web console from running SQL commands -- All you need to do is to copy your database script (i.e. `db/CreateUsersTable.sql`) into the console and execute.

 Again, you need to modify `env_setup` file to get the UI to connect to your remote Postgres server.
 Everytime after you modify this file or if you restart your shell, you should run `source env_setup` in your terminal to set environment variables.
+If you are running on Windows, you can set environment variables like `$env:DB_NAME = "Demo"`, instead of `export DB_NAME=Demo` etc.

 ### Deploying Node.js UI to Zeit Now (Recommended)